nitslaszlo/jedlik-vite-ts-template/README.md

 [Vuetif 3 Alpha](https://next.vuetifyjs.com/en/getting-started/installation) is arguably the best component library for Vue 3 and is currently in alpha stage but will soon be ready for production.
 Lots of premade components will make your job as application developer easier and more fun.

+## Pinia
+[Pinia](https://pinia.vuejs.org/cookbook/migration-vuex.html#usage-outside-components) is a store library for Vue, it allows you to share a state across components/pages.

 ## Add translations to locales files

 Translations are ready to go with [vue-i18](https://vue-i18n.intlify.dev/)